zinefer/lets-encrypt-azure/Readme.md

 They are used to store the metadata and certificates for the renewal process.

-If the function was deployed successfully it will [run once automatically](https://docs.microsoft.com/en-us/Azure/azure-functions/functions-manually-run-non-http).
+If the function was deployed successfully you can run it once manually.
 The storage account should then contain a container `letsencrypt` with a `config/sample.json` file (both will be automatically created by the function call if they don't exist yet).

 The file contains comments and you should be able to add your own web apps and domains quite easily based on them.

+**Note:** The config/sample.json file is always ignored when generating certificates, you must use a different filename (e.g. config/my-domain.json).

 The azure function will have it's [managed identity](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview) enabled (service principal name will be the same as the function instance name).
 You need to grant it at least Get, List, Update and Import permissions for `Certificates` in all keyvaults that you intend to use.